European Movement Germany: Structure

 The bodies of the European Movement Germany are composed as follows: the Annual General Meeting (AGM), the executive board, and the secretary general.
 The AGM convenes once a year.
 Each member organisation has one vote in the meeting.

 The board of directors leads the activities of the association and reflects the different areas of activity of the members: business, trade unions, education and science, political parties, and others.
 In June 2018, Dr. Linn Selle was elected president of the board.
-Current vice-presidents are Michael Gahler, MEP; Christian Petry MdB and Manuel Sarrazin MdB.
+Current vice-presidents are Michael Gahler, MEP; Christian Petry MdB and Barbara Lochbihler MdB.
 The treasurer is Peter Hahn.

 Bernd Hüttemann has been secretary-general of the EM Germany since 2003.

 Honorary presidents are: Hans-Dietrich Genscher, former Federal Foreign Minister; Philipp Jenniger, former President of the Bundestag; Annemarie Renger, former President of the Bundestag; Walter Scheel, former German President; Dr Dieter Spöri, Rita Süssmuth, former President of the Bundestag; Wolfgang Thierse, former President of the Bundestag; Monika Wulf-Mathies, former EU Commissioner.

 Furthermore, EM Germany is represented on the board of EM International.